eclipse-pass/pass-docker/README.md

 ### PASS indexer related variables

   - PI_FEDORA_USER: user to do basic auth with when retrieving Fedora resources
-  - PI_FEDORA_PASSL: password for basic auth when retrieving Fedora resources
+  - PI_FEDORA_PASS: password for basic auth when retrieving Fedora resources
+  - PI_FEDORA_INTERNAL_BASE: Internal URI for Fedora.
+Used to test if it is up.
+  - PI_ES_BASE: URL to base of Elasticsearch.
+Used to test if it is up.
   - PI_ES_INDEX: URL to Elasticsearch index where Fedora resources will be indexed.
   - PI_FEDORA_JMS_BROKER: location of Fedora JMS broker.
   - PI_FEDORA_JMS_QUEUE: name of Fedora JMS queue